Neha/designsystem/README.md

 ## :bulb: What is Design System?
 A single source of the truth for the designers, developers, and the products.

-## :bulb: Why you need a Design System?
+## :bulb: Why you do need a Design System?
 Design system is not a new thing.
-These are here from decadeds.
-Thanks to our very complex UI and UX as well as rapidly changing technology.
+These are here from decades, thanks to our very complex UI and UX as well as rapidly changing technology.
 Companies are moving towards the Design System to also make sure that :

 :point_right: Brand guidelines of the organization is followed by every product and project of the organization.